depscloud/deps.cloud/content/en/docs/integrations/github.md

 title: "GitHub"
 linkTitle: "GitHub"
 weight: 10
-date: 2020-06-12
+date: 2020-07-01
 ---

-GitHub is largest source of repositories.
+GitHub is the largest source of repositories.
 Most companies have an account where they maintain their code repositories.
 Due to the system's popularity, it was one of the first integrations that was targeted.
 Below, you'll find the full set of configuration options that can be specified for a GitHub account.